 - A data license specifies the terms of exchange, including what analysis will be run, datasets combined for analysis, conditions for permitted use of data / extraction, data access terms and any commercials.

 - Access to the data is not granted until a data license is approved the data governance manager from each organization, and lastly, the Data Republic platform admin.
 For more information on how data licensing works, see Requesting and approving data licenses.

-As a project progresses through the Senate workflow, the Approver receives email notifications when data licenses, term sheets or data listings have been submitted for approval.
+As a project progresses through the Senate workflow, the Approver receives email notifications when data licenses, or data listings have been submitted for approval.
 Use the approval workflow diagrams as a reference guide.

 - Data Licenses are created in a project to formalize terms of a data exchange.
 Data Licenses specify the name of the licensee organization (data recipient), data packages to be exchanged, conditions for permitted use of data, access term for data packages and related commercials.

 Approve the Data License after the terms in the draft license are agreed upon and have been submitted to you for review.

 Publish data listings on behalf of your organization